Cumulative Marginal Mean Model for Assessing Sequential Effects Using Digital Health Data: Model

 \section{Model}

-We propose a general framework for estimating time-varying heterogeneous treatment effects (tv-HTEs) in mobile health studies, where treatments are administered at each discrete time $t=1,2,...,T$ and $T$ is the maximum number of time points.
-At time $t$, each subject has a single outcome measurement, which may be recorded either while the subject is under treatment (e.g., a subject has just completed a session of CBT delivered via a mobile phone or just taken a levodopa medication) or when they are not receiving treatment.
-Let $Y_{it}^{(1)}$ denote the potential outcome for subject $i$ when the treatment is given at time $t$, and $Y_{it}^{(0)}$ be the potential outcome when the treatment is not administered at $t$.
-Let $\bZ_i$ denote time-invariant baseline covariates (e.g., race, gender, age).
-We further denote $A_{it}$ as the treatment status at time $t$ (1: treated; 0, not treated), $\bX_{it}$ as pre-specified time-dependent effect modifiers of interest for studying HTEs, and $\bU_{it}$ as additional time-dependent prognostic factors and auxiliary covariates (e.g., measurement gap times), which are also predictive of potential outcomes but are not effect modifiers.
-Note that $\bU_{it}$ has no overlap with $\bX_{it}$.
-Here, we assume that all covariates are observed at all time points $t$.
+We propose a general framework based on the cumulative marginal mean (CUMM) model for assessing sequential effects in digital health data, where treatments are administered at each discrete time $t=1,2,\dots,T$, and $T$ is the maximum number of time points.
+At each time, each subject has a single outcome measurement, which may be recorded either after the subject receives treatment (e.g., a subject has just completed a session of CBT delivered via a mobile phone or has just taken a levodopa medication) or when no treatment is administered at that time.

-To model the delayed treatment effects, we assume that along with other prognostic factors, the treatment effects from the past contribute additively to the potential outcome at time $t$ before any treatment administration.
-Specifically, let ${\cal H}_{it}$ include $\bZ_i$, treatment history $(A_{is}, s=1, \dots, t-1)$ indicating treatment status at each time point, and covariate history up to time $t$, $(\bX_{is}, \bU_{is}, s=1, \dots, t)$.
-We assume that for $t > 1$,